 Making Sense of Seaweed

-There are some 30,000 species of algae that are divided into families according to their colors: brown, green, red, blue-green and white.
+There are some 30,000 species of algae that are divided into families according to their colors: brown, green, red, blue-green, and white.
 Their different colors reflect the different type of light they will readily absorb for photosynthesis, which dictates how deep or how close to the surface they generally grow.

-According to Dan Fryda, founder and president of Spa Technologies, the different types of seaweed have various properties:
+According to Dan Fryda, founder, and president of Spa Technologies, the different types of seaweed have various properties:

-Blue Green Algae: Concentrated in amino acids, blue-green algae such as spirulina add an abundance of chlorophyll and trace elements to stimulate cellular metabolism.
+- Blue-green algae: Concentrated in amino acids, blue-green algae such as spirulina add an abundance of chlorophyll and trace elements to stimulate cellular metabolism.
 It is the natural way to provide brilliant color to seaweed bath products.

-Because not all seaweeds are alike, it's not enough that a skin care line puts "seaweed" on the label, or in the product.
+Since not all seaweeds are alike, it's not enough that a skin care line puts "seaweed" on the label, or in the product.
 It has to be the right seaweed, in the right amounts, for the right purpose.